Cú Chulainn: Appearance

 Cú Chulainn's appearance is occasionally remarked on in the texts.
 He is usually described as small, youthful and beardless.
 He is often described as dark: in The Wooing of Emer and Bricriu's Feast he is "a dark, sad man, comeliest of the men of Erin", in The Intoxication of the Ulstermen he is a "little, black-browed man", and in The Phantom Chariot of Cú Chulainn "[h]is hair was thick and black, and smooth as though a cow had licked it... in his head his eyes gleamed swift and grey"; yet the prophetess Fedelm in the Táin Bó Cúailnge describes him as blond.
-The most elaborate description of his appearance comes later in the Táin:
+The description of his appearance comes later in the Táin:

 Later stories

 Siabur-Charpat Con Culaind

 The Siabur-Charpat Con Culaind (or "Demonic Chariot of Cu Chulaind") tells the story of when Saint Patrick was trying to convert King Lóegaire to Christianity.

 In the tale St. Patrick visited King Loegaire, attempting to convert him to the Christian faith.
 The king agreed but on a condition: that the saint call up Cu Chulainn from the dead, bringing him to the king's presence.
-St. Patrick agreed, and then the hero appeared, complete with chariot, and his two horse Liath Macha and Dub-Sainglend, together with his charioteer Loeg.
+St. Patrick agreed, and then the hero appeared, complete with the chariot, and his two horses Liath Macha and Dub-Sainglend, together with his charioteer Loeg.
 The saint asks if the king is convinced – he replies that the appearance was so short he was not yet sure.
 The saint responds that God is so powerful that the king would see the hero again.

 The ghostly hero returns, and this time salutes and addresses the saint, he then turns to the king, confirms it is Cu Chulainn he sees and not some demon, and implores him to believe in the saint and his god.
 A dialogue between king and ghostly hero takes place, in which the old hero recounts his life, including a poetic telling of his heroic deeds, ending with a request to Patrick to allow him too into heaven – the king is convinced.
-At the end of this the saint declares that Cu Chulainn is welcome in heaven.
+At the end of this, the saint declares that Cu Chulainn is welcome in heaven.

-The date of the tale is not certain.
+The date of the tale is possibly around late tenth century or perhaps to the early eleventh century.